 “I either eat too much or starve myself.
 Sleep for 14 hours or have insomniac nights.
 Fall in love very hard or hate passionately.
 I don’t know what grey is.
 I never did.”

 I have been trying to keep my most recent surge of depression hidden from the world by withdrawal.
-I show up to mandatory sorority events but 90% of the time lately, my mind is in a much darker place and it is just my body that is going through the motions.
+90% of the time lately, my mind is in a much darker place and it is just my body that is going through the motions.

 My school attendance is abysmal because I lack the will to leave the house to socialize, no matter how interesting I may find my classes.
 On my worst days all I do is sleep, making up for the usual insomnia that goes hand-in-hand with my depression.
 This cycle repeats itself infinitely, leaving me physically and emotionally vulnerable (and heading toward a terrible place when it comes to academics).